-Road transport is dominated by motor cars and coaches.
-Indeed, motorcars and coaches are almost the perfect tool for providing door-to-door flexibility, offering views of the landscape, and a means of transporting recreational equipment.
-It even offers residential accommodations for recreational vehicles (RVs), caravans, or trailer tents.
-Hire cars almost exclusively serve visitors, but it is not easy to estimate the proportion of total car miles on the roads of any one country that are related to tourism and excursions.
-Chartered coaches are, by definition, primarily for visitor purposes, but scheduled services also accommodate commuters, shoppers, and visitors.
+Road transport is dominated by motor car and coaches.
+Indeed, motor cars and coaches are almost the perfect tool for providing door-to-door flexibility, giving views of the landscape and a means of transporting recreational equipment.
+It even offers residential accommodation in the case of recreational vehicles (RVs) and caravans or trailer tents.
+Hire cars almost exclusively serve visitors, but it is difficult to estimate the proportion of total car miles on the roads of any one country, which are tourist and excursionist related.
+Coaches that are chartered are, by definition, almost exclusively for visitor purposes, but again scheduled services provide for commuters and shoppers as well as visitors.

-The advent of automobiles in the 1920s significantly impacted railways as a mode of passenger transportation in many developed countries.
+The advent of the automobiles in the 1920s seriously affected the railway as a mode of passenger transportation in many developed countries.
 But as a passenger travel mode, it gained significance only after the Second World War, when its ownership began to multiply rapidly in many developed countries.
 The motor car revolutionized the holiday and recreational habits.
-It brought about a more random pattern of travel movements, opened up new destinations, and spurred the development of an elaborate network of new automobile-oriented facilities and services along highways and roads.
+It brought about a more random pattern of travel movements, opened up new destinations, and spurred the development of elaborate network, of new automobile-oriented facilities and services along highways and roads.
 Prior to its introduction, people could visit only those destinations which were connected by either trains or steamships.
 There were limited routing possibilities.
-The automobiles provided incomparably greater freedom of travel, a choice of destinations, and savings in terms of journey time.
-The automobile has become increasingly important in the pursuit of leisure and tourism in industrialised countries.
+The automobiles provided incomparably greater freedom of travel, choice of destinations and savings in the time of journey time.

+The automobile has become increasingly important in pursuit of leisure and tourism in the industrialized countries.
 It is the single, most predominant mode of travel in North America.
 Almost 90 percent pleasure/ personal or business trips are taken by car in Canada and America.
-It has led to the development of new types of accommodations in North America, such as the motel, the motor hotel, and the tourist court.
+It has led to the development of new types of accommodation in North America, such as the motel, the motor-hotel and the tourist court.
 Another important aspect of automobile travel in the U.S. is related to the development of recreation vehicles.
 About a dozen types of different recreation-vehicles models have been developed.
 It is estimated that 8 to 12 percent households in the United States and Canada own one or more of these recreation vehicles.
 The recreation vehicles are also available on rent for cross country trips to visitors.
 A corollary of automobile travel and the use of recreation vehicles in the U.S. has been the expansion of the camping phenomenon and increase in the number of camping sites.
 There were more than 14,000 public or private parks and commercial camp grounds containing about a million camp-sites in the United States in 1980.
 Interestingly, with the advent of 21st century this travel has crossed the boundaries of the United States and has spread throughout the world.